 If you consider moving to Germany and maybe living in Munich, you need a little list telling you where to go and where to eat.
 To help you, we will start with the most impressive sights in town.
-But we request you to check out other guides too because such a list is never complete and it’s also more fun to explore together with other people!
+We suggest checking out other guides and local expat communities, too, because such a list is never complete and it’s also more fun to explore together with other people!

 The Marienplatz is Munich’s central square with its two city halls- the old and the new one.
 From there, it is a short walk to the traditional Viktualienmarkt, another interesting place to visit.
 The mighty New Town Hall on the north side dominates the quadrangular square.